JetBrains/Grammar-Kit/README.md

 private list_usage ::= <<list rule_D>>                   // meta rule application
 ````

-Basic syntax is extended with rule and global attributes that control code generation.
+The basic syntax is extended with global attributes and rule attributes.
 Attributes are specified by the list of *name=value* pairs enclosed in braces.
 Rule attributes are placed right after the rule definition.
 Global attributes are placed on top or separated from a rule definition with a semicolon.